-Two significant and unrelated legal industry events made news among the 800+ delegates at the ReInvent Law conference in New York on February 7.
+Two significant and unrelated legal industry events and legal innovation in Asia made news among the 800+ delegates at the ReInvent Law conference in New York on February 7.

 The collapse on February 5 of Heenan Blaikie, an establishment Canadian BigLaw firm, and the announcement on February 7 of British Telecom’s appointment of Axiom Law, a NewLaw firm, to handle commercial and anti-trust matters could have been just news stories.

 Heenan Blaikie was a 500 attorney, 40 year-old firm with former prime ministers, premiers and judges as partners.
 Declining profits, tensions between offices, a divided leadership and the difficult environment for law firms resulted in the flight of a large number of partners; and the abrupt dissolution of the firm.

 In contrast, Axiom Law is a 12-year old, 900 person firm that serves half the Fortune 100 from 10 offices across the world, including Hong Kong and Singapore.
 The BT–Axiom Law deal is for to commercial contracts and anti-trust work in the UK, US and Asia.
 This will drive Axiom’s 30% compound growth that put the legal services provider at rank 61 in AmLaw 100 tables in 2013.